Denver Nursing Home Abuse Attorney

 According to the National Center on Elder Abuse, somewhere between one and two million elderly individuals ages 65 and over suffer some type of abuse.
 Elder abuse may be financial, physical, sexual, emotional or verbal.
 The consequences of elder abuse are serious; the Senior Journal indicates that a senior who is the victim of any type of abuse is three times as likely to die within three years as a non-abused senior.

 Much of the abuse of elderly individuals takes place in nursing homes, which are supposed to provide care and support for people during their golden years.
 This is a tragic and unacceptable situation.
 Nursing homes that engage in any type of abuse or neglect must be held accountable and made to pay for what they have done.
-If you or a loved one was the victim of nursing home abuse, the dedicated Denver personal injury lawyers at Levine Law want to help you take action.
+If you or a loved one was the victim of nursing home abuse in Denver or throughout Colorado, a Denver nursing home abuse attorney at Levine Law wants to help you take action.

 Consequences of Nursing Home Abuse

 Nursing home abuse can happen to any nursing home resident.
 It often occurs as a result of overstaffed nursing homes, insufficient background checks and stressed nursing home staff.
 At Levine Law, we provide experienced legal representation for Denver nursing home residents and their families.
 Our attorneys and professional staff members are passionate about fighting for victims of neglect and abuse, and our legal team is committed to ensuring that negligent and abusive nursing homes pay for their misdeeds.
 We understand the dire consequences that can result when senior citizens are abandoned in nursing homes; and, if you or your family is entitled to compensation, we want to make sure you recover the compensation you deserve.

 - Fail to provide proper care to seniors,

 - Medicate a senior unnecessarily to make the senior’s behavior easier to manage